"This is life before you know who you're gonna be” - 15 to 25

 September brought a new school year, and with it, PSATs, AP classes, and, despite my reluctance, a college fair at the end of the month.
 I complained the whole ride there, arguing that none of my friends were going and how embarrassing it was to be seen there as only a sophomore.
 But still, Mom insisted, claiming it was never too early to start looking.

 I refused to chat with any of the representatives, being a combination of shy and unwilling, but we walked from table to table listening to their enthusiastic pitches.
 About an hour later, I climbed back into the car with an armful of picturesque brochures and a lingering attitude.
-“That wasn’t so bad after all, was it?”.
-I shook my head begrudgingly as a smile snuck onto my face.
+“That wasn’t so bad after all, was it?", mom joked, and I shook my head begrudgingly as a smile snuck onto my face.
 We started driving towards home when she asked if I had any initial thoughts about where I’d like to attend.
-I combed through the information I'd just heard in the gym, and thought back to the couple couple schools I'd toured with my older sister and knew straight away that I was not interested in anything that looked or felt like a city.
-I told her I thought I’d be happiest in a school that felt like a small-town; somewhere with trees, brick buildings, and people playing frisbee on the lawn.
-And in my extremely eloquent 15 year old vernacular, I added, “And I don’t want to go to an actual art school.
+I combed through the information I'd just heard in the gym, and thought back to the couple couple schools I'd toured with my older sister.
+I knew straight away that I was not interested in anything that looked or felt like a city, and told her I thought I’d be happiest in a school that felt like a small-town; somewhere with trees, brick buildings, and people playing frisbee on the lawn.
+Then, in my extremely eloquent 15 year old vernacular, I added, “and I don’t want to go to an actual art school.
 Art kids are really weird, mom.
 I’m not an art kid, I just do art – there’s a difference.”
 She agreed, laughing, and told me that was a good start.

 Come mid-December, as I approached 15½ years old, I found myself in a waiting room chair at the ICU of Lawrence & Memorial Hospital.
 As it turns out, going to a college fair with your mom at 15 doesn’t feel so pointless when you realize she might not be there to take you on college visits once you’re actually old enough to apply.